-4. The flag.
+4. The flag

-The national flag of the State is the flag known as "The Golden Arrow Head".
+The national flag of the State is the flag known as "The Golden Arrow Head" as set out in the Second Schedule.

-5. The coat of arms.
+5. The coat of arms

-The coat of arms of the State is that in use at the commencement of this Constitution.
+The coat of arms of the State is that in use at the commencement of this Constitution as set out in the Second Schedule.